Intro

 Vampire Whirled A.K.A Bite Me (W.I.P)

 Every now and then I do another hunt to find more information on Whirled hoping to jog my memory.
-I was able to find this image on what seems to be an archive of an offical Whirled wiki https://wiki.whirled.club/wiki/Vampire_Whirled.
+I was able to find this image on what seems to be an archive of an offical Whirled wiki modified for an unoffical private server of the game.

 This reminded me that Vampire Whirled was actually related to a Facebook game called Bite Me.
 I played Bite Me for a bit on a family member's account, I thought it was actually pretty fun!
 It was like adventure quest but less complicated and with vampires of course!
 I don't recall playing much of Vampire Whirled though because it was alot more social in nature.
 I also do not believe there was any direct connectivity between both games; as in your progress in one had no effect on the other.